wllacer/dana-cube/README.md

 We provide a tool to manage these definitions, and another to generate directly from the database a basic outline (screenshots should follow)

-The tool is programmed in python3 + PyQt5, but we test it also under python2
+The tool is programmed in python3 + PyQt5 but it might be possible to be run under Python2 (we try to be as much compatible as possible, but haven't tested it in a while)

 ## Sample Data
 We will provide a test database (with results of the Spanish General Election in 2015) for several supported databases, with minimal changes between them.